lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/1_Lesson_1/_index.md

 Each function in the p5.js library will require different types of data in different orders to adjust their behavior.
 Check the [P5.js Reference Page](https://p5js.org/reference/) to see a complete list of functions and their adjustable properties.

 Remember, you are giving your computer a set of instructions to follow.
 If you just say "draw a square" but don't tell the computer where or how large to draw the square, then your computer won't be able to follow your instructions because it doesn't have enough information.

 ---

+## When you're done exploring

+Now that you've had a little time to start getting familiar with the P5 environment and editing the basic code template, try to save your changes as a new file if you haven's already.  `(file > save)`

+You can now open this file on any device by clicking `file > open` once you've logged into P5.
+Be sure to rename your sketch to something useful so you can find it later!
+Throughout this course we will be making several sketches and it will be impossible to find correct one using P5's default naming scheme.

+Once you've saved the sketch, try sharing it with the sharing links to see how they appear on other people's computers.

+---